 - Do I have a question for the teacher?

-I’ve created a FREE eBook that goes into detail about how to get started with Guided Math.
+I’ve created a FREE eBook that goes into detail about how to get started with guided math in your classroom.
 Inside this download, you’ll learn how to create a vision for your classroom, see example activities, and so much more.
 Fill out the form below to have it sent straight to your inbox.

-If you are looking for more information on how to get started, check out my Guided Math in the Primary Classroom blog series and these guided math resources below.
+For more information on guided math, check out my Guided Math in the Primary Classroom blog series and these guided math resources below.